GiacomoDR25/OpenIMUs/README.md

 # OpenIMUs
-Funcional calibration method for using in OpenSim
+Funcional calibration method for using in OpenSim 4.1 on

 Steps for the calibration: